Everton 6-3 Bournemouth

 Corner, Bournemouth.
 Conceded by Joel Robles.

 Attempt saved.
 Joshua King (Bournemouth) right footed shot from the left side of the box is saved in the centre of the goal.
-Assisted by Marc Pugh.
+Assisted by Marc Pugh with a through ball.

 Tyrone Mings (Bournemouth) wins a free kick in the defensive half.